NDA-Software/socket-actions/docs/server/socketEvents/onMessage.md

 ## Return

-- This event must always return a messageObject, and this object is the one that will be used to define which action to execute and with which parameters.
+- This event must always return a MessageObject, and this object is the one that will be used to define which action to execute and with which parameters.

 ## Usage: